domdomegg/odir/README.md

 ### 📦 Concepts

-- admin: Any human person that can login to the admin pages, including members of the national team and chapter volunteers.
+- user: Any human person that can login to the directory.
-- group: A collection of zero or more admins.
-The groups are generally 'National', 'NationalTech' (technical members of the national team with elevated permissions) and all the combinations of 'Raise [Chapter] [Year]'.
+- group: A collection of zero or more users, to control permissions to viewing details of certain persons or teams.
+This includes a special 'admin' group which can manage all groups.
-- fundraiser: A top-level object that represents an individual donations push.
-Generally corresponds to a chapter in a specific year e.g. 'Raise Demo 2021'.
-Has zero or more donations.
+- person: A person in the directory.
+The plural we use is 'persons'.
+Usually corresponds to exactly one user.
+May be part of zero to many teams, but most often will be just on one team.
-- donation: A donation by a specific donor, e.g. 'Donation from John Doe'.
-Associated with a fundraiser.
-Has zero or more payments.
+- team: A team in the directory.
+May have relations between it and many other teams/persons.
-- payment: A payment in relation to a specific donation e.g. 'John Doe's 3rd weekly recurring payment of £9'.
-Associated with a donation.
+- relation: A relationship between persons and/or teams.
+Used for example to record team membership (person -> team), team nesting (team -> team), line managers (person -> person).